-Replacement Note: With the top case removed, the hard drive stiffener can become loose.
+Replacement Note: With the top shield removed, check the hard drive stiffener.
+Make sure it has a thin, foam strip backing.
+The stiffener can become loose.
 Make sure it is positioned over the hard drive and frame before replacing the top shield.